YechengChu/ACDemo/guide.md

 If you want to see the individual capabilities, you can click each person's image.

-The capability is shown like this, for example _"house (infinite)"_ means one person has _infinite_ capability of entering the _House_.
+The capability is shown like this, for example _house (infinite)_ means one person has _infinite_ capability of entering the _House_.

 There are _three_ types of capabilities:

-1. infinite capability by the word "_infinite_"
+1. infinite capability by the word _infinite_

 2. the number of capabilities shown by a number, which specifies the number of times the person can use this capability

-3. the time period capability by the word "_period_", which mean the person can have that capability within a given time period
+3. the time period capability by the word _period_, which mean the person can have that capability within a given time period

 [Back to Top](#top)